HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 	- Serves as a secondary "bookmark" to your profile so you can come back later.
 ##### DMs
 - Check [[#Networking |this]] out.
+- Be playful, self-conscious & relatable also helps breaking the tension and drop their defenses.
 - ==If someone gets in your DMs to ask a question, that is your chance to refine your marketing strategies==. *Sincerely* help them, walk them through the process of improvement (it's important to ***display compassion*** here), and finally, introduce them to your products (free, then paid):
 	- "_I gotta go.
 It was my pleasure to connect with you.
-In the meantime, I've composed my solutions to your problems `[here]`._"
+In the meantime, I've composed my solutions to your problems `[product link]`._"
 ### Authority
 - Authority comes down to 2 things: depth and [[Entrepreneurship#The ingredients |social proof]].
 - Depth comes from long-form content: newsletters and blogs.